unChaz/sci-fi-5e/docs/rules/feats.md

 #### TAVERN BRAWLER
 Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following benefits:
-- Increase your Physique or Constitution score by 1, to a maximum o f 20.
+- Increase your Strength or Constitution score by 1, to a maximum o f 20.
 - You are proficient with improvised weapons and unarmed strikes.
 - Your unarmed strike uses a d4 for damage.
 - When you hit a creature with an unarmed strike or an improvised weapon on your turn, you can use a bonus action to attempt to grapple the target.